 The inventory for NFR 1A4 is based on dedicated national statistics for these sources and for NFR 1A5 on the difference in the consumption of fuels between the energy balance and fuel consumption in point sources plus the dedicated statistics (e.g. 1A4).
 The calculation methods are based on the EMEP/EEA Emission Inventory Guidebook 2019.

-$E{pollutant} = AR EF{fuel}$
+$E{pollutant} = AR EF{fuel}$ Where

-Where E = Emissions of a pollutant AR = Activity rate (e.g. energy value by fuel combustion) EF ${fuel}$ = Fuel specific emission factor
+AR = Activity rate (e.g. energy value by fuel combustion)

+EF {fuel} = Fuel specific emission factor

 Activity rate is derived from the following equation: